joaocc/generator-ng-ss/README.md

 mkdir my-new-project && cd $_
 ```

-Run `yo gulp-angular`, optionally passing an app name:
+Run `yo ng-ss`, optionally passing an app name:
 ```
-yo gulp-angular [app-name]
+yo ng-ss [app-name]
 ```

 ### Yo options
-`yo gulp-angular --help` or `yo gulp-angular -h` for help.
+`yo yo ng-ss --help` or `yo ng-ss -h` for help.
 All options are not required.
 If not provided, default values will be used.

 * `--app-path='src'` customize Angular's app folder, relative to cwd, default is `src`
 * `--dist-path='dist'` customize build target folder, relative to cwd, default is `dist`